vickmuir/Backup/index.md

 3. You are redirected to the manage portal to complete the order. <br/>
   **Note**: EVault backup service isn't available when you're ordering an hourly billed server.
 However, the service can be added later as an upgrade.
 4. Under **Add-ons** section, choose one of the EVault options (other than "None").
-6. At the bottom of the page, click **Add to Order**.
-The check-out page is displayed.
+6. Scroll down, and click **Add to Order**.
-7. On the check-out page, find the Host and Domain Names section and enter host and domain names.
-You can choose any host name and Domain you like.
+7. On the check-out page, find the Host and Domain Names section, then enter host and domain names.
+You can choose any host name and domain you like.
-8. On the right-hand-side of the check-out page, click the **Cloud Service terms** and the **Third-Party Service Agreement** check boxes.
+8. On the right, click the **Cloud Service terms** and the **Third-Party Service Agreement** check boxes.
 9. Confirm or enter your payment information and click **Submit Order**.
 You are redirected to a screen with your provisioning order number.
 You can print the screen because it's also your provisioning order receipt. <br/>**Note**: You can also save this order without purchasing by clicking **Save as Quote**.

 A series of emails is sent to your administrator: Acknowledgment of the provisioning order, Provisioning order approval and processing, and Provisioning complete.
 The Provisioning complete email includes a link to your *Device Details* page, that you can access after you log in to {{site.data.keyword.cloud_notm}}.
 You can also log directly in to the {{site.data.keyword.slportal}}.